Rocker Roller Sterling Silver Wallet Chain — Roller Bead Design

 Q: Will sterling silver tarnish if I wear this daily?

 Yes, eventually.
 Sterling oxidizes — that's the nature of .925 silver.
-But here's the thing: most guys who wear heavy wallet chains like the darkened patina.
-It fills in the bobbled texture and makes the beads look more defined.
+Most guys who wear heavy wallet chains actually like the darkened patina: it fills in the bobbled texture and makes the beads look more defined.
 If you want it shiny, a silver polishing cloth and five minutes brings it right back.

 Q: Can I use this as a men's heavy silver wallet chain for riding?